Skip to main content

 A Satellite is an externally hosted compute node that you connect to LUML using a pairing key.
 Once paired, it becomes the execution engine for an Orbit: the place where models and other workloads actually run, while configuration, artifacts, and coordination remain in the platform.

-When a Satellite comes online, it announces its capabilities to the platform—essentially telling LUML what kinds of tasks it can handle.
+Once a Satellite connects, it registers its capabilities with the platform, letting LUML know what types of tasks it can execute.

 Execution itself happens through a task queue.
 The platform places work items into the queue, and the Satellite periodically polls for new tasks, pulls them down, and runs them in its own environment.
 This pull-based model keeps the Satellite fully under your control (in your own infrastructure, network, and security perimeter), while still allowing LUML to orchestrate and monitor what it does.